mrmcc3/boot-custom/README.md

 # boot-slack

-Boot task for reloading and invoking a custom function to transform a fileset
+Boot task for reloading and invoking a custom function to transform a fileset.

 ![Clojars Project](http://clojars.org/mrmcc3/boot-custom/latest-version.svg)

+### Why

+Main use case is to build html pages with hiccup.

 ### Usage